alexgo-io/alex-v1-docs/developers/protocol-contracts/amm-pool-v3.clar.md

 This function allows a user to reduce their liquidity position in a specific tick of a DAMM pool by a given percentage.
 Internally, it calculates the user's LP token balance for the selected bin, burns the requested portion, and sends back the proportional share of token X and token Y to the user.

 The function interacts with the `amm-liquidity-token-v3` contract to burn LP tokens, and with the respective SIP-010 token contracts to transfer assets back to the user.
-It ensures the position exists, the pool is active, and the reduction is within valid bounds.
+All liquidity is held directly by the `amm-pool-v3` contract, there is no external vault mechanism involved.

 The `percent` parameter represents the portion of the position to withdraw, using fixed-point math with 8 decimal precision.
 For example: